 Your trip will visit areas ranging from 6000 – 8400 feet above sea level, therefore you may experience symptoms associated with altitude illness.
 We recommend the following measures to help prevent altitude illness: arrive ahead of your scheduled departure to allow for acclimatization; drink 3-4 quarts of water every day; make sure about 70% of your calories come from carbs; only use alcohol, tobacco or sleeping aid medications in moderation or not all.
 Please familiarize yourself with symptoms, treatment and more about altitude illness at the CDC.

 Weather & Water Conditions

-You should check the weather one week prior to your trip for an up-to-date weather forecast.
-We recommend the website www.wunderground.com for weather in Groveland and Yosemite Valley, CA.
+You may want to check one week prior to your trip for an up-to-date weather forecast.
+We recommend the following website: https://www.wunderground.com/weather/us/ca/groveland for weather in Groveland, CA.

 Average Air and Water Temperatures (for the Groveland area)

 |Aug||88-92||52-56||54-58||Driest month; ideal for sleeping out under the stars|